Here’s the link: http://smarturl.it/inspectorkirby1

 ‘Constable, why don’t you and Susie have a look around for yourselves?
 Ask anyone if they’ve seen Sarah?
 I’ll try reception.’

 As the two women wandered off, Kirby approached the desk.
-The receptionist looked up as he produced his warrant card.
+He coughed.
+The receptionist looked up and Kirby produced his warrant card.
 She blinked but didn’t smile.
 Whatever irresistible atmosphere it was that libraries possessed kicked in and Kirby dropped his voice to a whisper.
 He took his phone out.
 ‘We were wondering if you’ve seen this girl this morning?’

 ‘Sorry?’ the woman said leaning forward.

 ‘We were wondering…’ The woman leaned forward again.
-Sod it, he thought to himself.
+Sod it, Kirby thought.
 He raised his voice.
 ‘We were wondering if you’ve seen this girl this morning?’

 ‘Shhh, please, this is a library.’